TyrangYang/TyrangYang_blog_jekyll/_posts/2019-07-09-java-review-javadoc.md

 ---

 ## JavaDocs
-JavaDocs is able to easily generate a code "maintance manual"
+JavaDocs is able to easily generate a code "maintenance manual"

-A doc comment is made up of two parts -- a discrption and two or more tag.
+A doc comment is made up of two parts -- a description and two or more tag.

 ```java
 /**